paperjoob/project_timewise/README.md

 # Project TimeWise

 TimeWise is a web application where users can enter their time in for the current week.
 Administrators have the ability to create, delete, and update users.
-They also have the ability to approve or deny timesheets.
+They also have the ability to approve timesheets.

 This version uses React, Redux, Express, Passport, PostgreSQL, Material UI, SweetAlerts2 (a full list of dependencies can be found in `package.json`).